Men’s Health: Symptoms, Common Conditions, Tests and Treatment Options in the UK

 The most common conditions behind these symptoms

 Once symptoms appear, the next question is usually: what is causing them?
-The answer depends on the pattern, age, risk factors and overall health of the person.
+The answer depends on the symptom pattern, age, risk factors and overall health of the person.

 Erectile dysfunction